tesommer/FreeCrumbs/Builder/Home/README.md

 A script may contain an arbitrary number of macros.
 A macro is terminated by a blank line or the end-of-file.
 Comments are lines that start with ``#``.
 The macro name is specified like this: ``name MyMacro``.
+A script may contain two kinds of variables: integers and images.
+They have different namespaces.

-This is an example macro script:
+This is a sample macro script:

     # This macro tabs between windows.
     name WTAB